29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 1. I learned about new properties in finding limits of equations.
 That is about limits at infinity.
 Infinity is an odd value in the realm of mathematics.
 It kind of fits in, but when you look deeper into it, it seems it doesn't belong here.
 2. I got my first step towards differential equations which has been an interesting topic to me always.
+3. These topics were like an expansion DLC to the base differential equations game.

 ### Which of the Written Works you did well?
 Why?
 #### **3rd Quarter**